breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 ### 1.Create A File Named Passport.js

+Create this file in the project folder.
 In this file you will be configuring passport for usage.

-!!! example "Example: "

-    ```code example passport config```

 ### 2.Import Libraries & Files